2S-UDF: A Novel Two-stage UDF Learning Method for Robust Non-watertight Model Reconstruction from Multi-view Images: Method

 \textbf{Differentiable UDFs.} NeuS uses an MLP network to learn the signed distance function $f$, which is a differentiable function.
 In contrast, UDF is not differentiable at the zero level set, making the network difficult to learn the values and gradients of the UDF close to the zero level set.

-Another crucial requirement is to ensure non-negative values for the computed distances, which seems a trivial task as one may simply apply absolute value or normalization such as ReLU to the MLP output.
+Another crucial requirement is to ensure non-negative values for the computed distances, which seems like a trivial task as one may simply apply absolute value or normalization such as ReLU~\cite{Fukushima1975} to the MLP output.
 However, applying the absolute value to the distance is not viable due to its non-differentiability at zero.
-Similarly, normalizing the output value using ReLU is not feasible as it is also non-differentiable at zero, and its gradient vanishes for negative inputs.
+Similarly, normalizing the output value using ReLU is not feasible as it is also non-differentiable at zero and its gradient vanishes for negative inputs.
 This can be particularly problematic for learning UDFs, since when the MLP returns a negative distance value, the ReLU gradient vanishes, hindering the update of the distance to a positive value in the subsequent iterations.

-We add a softplus function after the output layer of the MLP.
-The softplus function~\cite{Dugas2000} is a smooth and differentiable approximation of the ReLU function that is defined as

-Softplus has the same shape as ReLU, but it is continuous and differentiable at every point, and its gradients do not vanish anywhere.
+We add a softplus~\cite{Dugas2000} function after the output layer of the MLP~\cite{Liu2023NeUDF}.
+The softplus function is a smooth and differentiable approximation of the ReLU function, which is defined as $\text{softplus}(x) = \frac{1}{\beta} \ln(1 + e^{\beta x}).$ Softplus has the same shape as ReLU, but it is continuous and differentiable at every point and its gradients do not vanish anywhere.
 Using the softplus function allows us to ensure that the output of the MLP is non-negative and differentiable, making it suitable for learning the UDF.
-We set $\beta=100$ in our experiments.
+Similar to NeUDF~\cite{Liu2023NeUDF}, we set $\beta=100$ in our experiments.

-\textbf{Loss functions.} Following NeuralUDF~\cite{Long2022}, we adopt an iso-surface regularizer to penalize the UDF values of the non-surface points from being zero, therefore encouraging smooth and clean UDFs.
-The regularization loss is defined as~\cite{Long2022}
+\textbf{Loss functions.} Following NeuralUDF~\cite{Long2023}, we adopt an iso-surface regularizer to penalize the UDF values of the non-surface points from being zero, therefore encouraging smooth and clean UDFs.
+The regularization loss is defined as~\cite{Long2023}

-where $\tau=5.0$ is a constant scalar that scales the learned UDF values, $M$ is the total number of sampled rays per training iteration, and $N$ is the number of sampled points on a single ray.
+where $\tau$ is a constant scalar that scales the learned UDF values, $M$ is the total number of sampled rays per training iteration, and $N$ is the number of sampled points on a single ray. $\tau$ is set to 5.0 in the first stage and 50.0 in the second stage.

 The value of $s$, which is learnable in our method, significantly affects the quality of the reconstruction.
 When $s$ is small, it introduces a larger bias and leads to a more blurred output.
 We observe that $s$ typically converges to a relatively large value between 1000 and 2000, leading to visually pleasing results.
 However, in rare cases when $s$ stops increasing during training, we apply a penalty to force it to increase.
 The penalty is defined as follows